-Figure 7.14.2.5.2-1: Point-to-point IP connectivity priority change request by a remote MCData client
+Figure 7.14.2.5.2-1: Point-to-point IP connectivity application priority change request by a remote MCData client

-1. MCData client 1 would like to change the priority that corresponds to an established point-to-point IP connectivity between remote MCData client 2 and MCData client 3.
+1. MCData client 1 would like to change the priority that corresponds to an established point-to-point IP connectivity between MCData client 2 and MCData client 3.

-2. The MCData client 1 sends a remote MCData IPcon point-to-point priority change request towards the MCData server.
-The MCData IPcon point-to-point request contains the MCData ID and/or the corresponding functional aliases of MCData client 2 and MCData client 3.
+2. The MCData client 1 sends a remote MCData IPcon point-to-point application priority change request towards the MCData server.
+The MCData IPcon point-to-point application priority change request contains the MCData IDs of MCData client 2 and MCData client 3.
 MCData user at MCData client 1 may include its associated functional alias.

 3. MCData server checks whether MCData user at MCData client 1 is authorized to send a remote MCData IPcon point-to-point application priority change request.